dask/dask/docs/source/array-blaze.rst

 *  Smoother immediate feedback for type and shape errors
 *  dtype tracking
-*  Numba integration for elementwise operations
+*  Numba integration for element-wise operations
 *  Integration with other Blaze projects like `Blaze Server`_

 However this comes at a cost of indirection and potential confusion.